By the way. Press the (Update button ↻ ) of your browser once in a while, to see the newest.

 praetorians icon in the movie "The Net" from 1995.

-In december 2017 Tim Fielding added a collection of 200 SOMA puzzles, as well as a
+In december 2017 Tim Fielding added a collection of over 1000 SOMA puzzles, as well as a

 complete set of figure drawings.
 And them Tim even made this pretty poster.